keylime/enhancements/81-IDevID_and_IAK_support.md

 1. The main endpoints here are do_register_agent() and do_activate_agent() invoked by the agent.
 2. Decode data and parse certificates.
 This implies modifying the method doRegisterAgent to support new parameters regarding IAK and IDevID.
 This method exercises a POST to /v{api_version}/agents/{agent_id} at registrar_common.py do_POST method.
 3. Verify IDevID certificate chain of trust + IAK certificate chain of trust
-4. Create a challenge to send to the agent
+4. Create a challenge to send to the agent for prove the possession of the private keys.
 5. Receive the challenge response and process
+6. Generate the certificates for LAK and LDevID keys with the owner/companie CAs.
-6. Commit data to the local Keylime database, the necessary fields regarding IAK and IDevID needs to be included there.
+6. Commit data to the local Keylime database, the necessary fields regarding keys and certificates to be included there.
 7. Activate the agent.
 This implies on modifying the method do_activate_agent at keylime\keylime\registrar_client.py to support new parameters regarding IAK and IDevID.
 This method exercises a PUT to /v{api_version}/agents/{agent_id}/activate at registrar_common.py do_PUT method.

 ### Attestation from the verifier perspective after the registration process